Diagrammatics for Soergel categories: Proofs

 The following lemma is needed to prove the remainder of the basic $i$-colored moves.

-\begin{lemma} Let $\Gamma$ be a sequence of lines $\jj$, such that $i$ does not appear.
-Then $\Gamma$ is equal in $\mc{DC}_1$ to a sum of idempotents, such that each idempotent factors through a sequence of lines $\kk$ where $i-1$ and $i+1$ each appear no more than once, and such that the idempotents do not introduce any new colors not present in $\jj$. \end{lemma}
+\begin{lemma} Let $\Gamma$ be a sequence of lines $\jj$ (i.e. the identity map of $\jj$), and let $i$ be an extremal color in $\jj$.
+Then $\Gamma$ is equal in $\mc{DC}_1$ to a sum of idempotents, such that each idempotent factors through a sequence of lines $\kk$ where $i$ appears no more than once, and such that the idempotents do not introduce any new colors not present in $\jj$. \end{lemma}

 \begin{proof} This proof is akin to the combinatorial argument that the relations defining the Hecke algebra or the symmetric algebra are enough to take any complicated word in $b_j$ or $s_j$ to a reduced form.
 We use induction on the length of $\jj$.
 If $k(k+1)k$ appears in $\jj$ for some $k$, then using (\ref{eqn-threeLines}), we may factor through $(k+1)k(k+1)$ instead, modulo morphisms that factor through shorter length sequences.
 If any color appears twice consecutively in $\jj$ then we may apply (\ref{twoLines}) to replace the two adjacent lines with an ``H'', which factors through a sequence of lines of shorter length.
 If $jk$ appears for $j$ distant from $k$, then applying the R2 move we can factor through $kj$.
 None of these procedures added any new colors.
 So if we consider the sequence $\jj$ as a word in the symmetric group $s_{j_1}s_{j_2}\ldots s_{j_d}$, then any non-reduced words will reduce to smaller length sequences, and any two reduced words for the same element will factor through each other, modulo smaller length sequences.